YouDirk/libathome/README.md

 A framework to develop `*@home` projects for distributed calculations.

-Currently this project is in an very early state and the lib@home library is not really usable.
-But if you are interested we have the following resources to check the current develpoment state:
+Currently this project is in an very early state and the lib@home library is not really usable for productive stuff.
+But if you are interested in it, we provide the following resources to check the current progress of development

 * <b>lib@home API Reference Documentation</b>
   https://youdirk.github.io/libathome-doc/